 Western Atlantic University School of Medicine’s (WAUSM) Preclerkship Curriculum is designed to build a solid foundation in the basic sciences and position students for success throughout their medical education careers.
-With a powerful focus on active, case-based learning; robust simulation; and early exposure to clinical patients, WAUSM students can expect an integrated learning experience with individualized support that will prepare them to excel in the Clerkship portion of their studies, and beyond.
+With a powerful focus on active, self-directed learning; robust simulation; and early exposure to clinical patients, WAUSM students can expect an integrated learning experience with individualized support that will prepare them to excel in the Clerkship portion of their studies, and beyond.

 Learn why there is no substitute for in-person, supportive learning from our campus dean, Dr. Laura Welke.